 If the evil in your movie can kill at will one has a hard time believing a plucky little girl could stand a chance but that is what is expected of us when viewing Annabelle: Creation, and during the film’s final act our suspension of disbelief is stretched well past the breaking point as the scenery practically explodes around our heroes.
 That all said the film does succeed at being scary, which is really the film’s sole job and by this criteria, it clearly succeeded, but I wish they’d played a little fairer with the “rules” and maybe spent less time establishing further chapters and gave us more backstory on the evil forces that are put in play.

 Annabelle: Creation (2017) – Review

-One cannot deny the effective scariness of Annabelle: Creation, and the kids in the cast provide some great performances, but I think if just a little more time was spent on the script we could have had a horror classic on our hands.
-As is it’s a fun little horror romp worth checking out.
+One cannot deny the effective scariness of Annabelle: Creation and the kids in the cast provide some great performances, but I think if just a little more time was spent on the script we could have had a horror classic on our hands.
+As it is, this is a fun little horror romp worth checking out.